Litigation and eligibility: Germany

 Due to the high number of cases at all levels, unrivalled rich precedents in the field of patent law are available in Germany.
 The Federal Court of Justice alone hands down more than 50 patent decisions every year.
 This builds a strong background for each individual case and enables accurate predictions.
 In general, previous decisions have no binding effect in Germany.

 Yes, German courts are willing to consider the reasoning of courts in other jurisdictions.
-Convincing arguments in such reasoning will not be discarded.
+Convincing arguments in such reasoning will be not discarded in cases presented by the parties.
 However, there is no general tendency that any particular jurisdiction produces more persuasive decisions than others.

 Q: What realistic options are available to defendants seeking to delay a case?
 How might a plaintiff counter these?